Medical Massage Private Therapy with

 You might find yourself going way beyond the three simple words: deeper, edge and less.
 Or maybe not.
 But regardless of how it best works for you, you'll ideally expand your own self as a deeper and wider source of information, giving your therapist more ideas on how and where to proceed.

 Of course, it's a two-way street, and your therapist might at times suggest a direction you want to go in my not be advisable or appropriate at that moment.
 But everything in life is negotiable, even in health care.
 The therapist is your partner in therapy, not your boss or superior.
-It is possible to be an authority without becoming authoritarian.
+Rather than being a passive spectator, it's possible to be more of an authority on your self and needs.

 10. Breathing Techniques